doxuta/Vanity-ETH-Contract-Wallet-Address-Generator/README.md

 Vanity-ETH-Contract-Address-Generator cannot and will never store your private key, and if you don't trust it, you have 2 ways to ensure your key remains private:
 - After installed via npm or git clone, you can turn off the internet and continue playing, it will work seamlessly
-- The code is 100% open source and [available on Github](https://github.com/TaoistWorld/Vanity-ETH-Contract-Address-Generator).
-You can review it as much as you want before using it

 ##### Remember to remove your secured password after done (you can delete it after process has started)